By Doug Gritzmacher

 We also followed our subjects away from their desks so we could show off the perks—cafeteria, gym, volunteering, etc. In the course of the filming I came away personally impressed with FirstBank and began to think of people who I might suggest the company to as an employment option to consider.
 If I could convey what I was personally feeling in the video, then I would be game ahead.

 The video at top of this page is the final result.
 We had fantastic cooperation and help from everyone at FirstBank that was involved in the project and they were very happy with the video.
 And they should be.
 They committed more resources to the project than other businesses may willing to, which only reinforces how seriously they take the employee experience at FirstBank.

-For more information about our business recruitment video services in Denver check out our corporate video production services page.
+For more information about our business recruitment video services check out our Denver corporate video production services page.